Corporate Governance & Management

 Status of implementation

 The supervisory board of a publicly listed European stock corporation (SE) that is composed of the same number of shareholder and employee representatives must, according to section 17(2) of the SE Implementation Act, consist of at least 30% women and 30% men.
-Since the 2018 Annual Shareholders’ Meeting, the Supervisory Board of BASF SE comprises four women, of whom two are shareholder representatives and two are employee representatives, and eight men; its composition meets the statutory requirements.
-On conclusion of the 2018 Annual Shareholders’ Meeting, the departing Supervisory Board member Ralf-Gerd Bastian was succeeded by Tatjana Diether, who was personally chosen to replace him as early as late 2013 until the end of the 2019 Annual Shareholders’ Meeting.
+Since the 2018 Annual Shareholders’ Meeting, the Supervisory Board of BASF SE comprises four women, of whom two are shareholder representatives and two are employee representatives, and eight men.
+The Supervisory Board’s composition meets the statutory requirements.

 Following the entry into force of the Act to Supplement and Amend the Regulations on Equal Participation of Women and Men in Management Positions in the Private and Public Sector (FüPoG) on August 12, 2021, if the management board of a listed company consists of more than three persons, at least one woman and one man must be members of the management board (section 76(3a) AktG).
 BASF met this requirement in the reporting year.
 There have been two female Board members since the appointment of Dr. Melanie Maas-Brunner to the Board of Executive Directors, effective as of February 1, 2021.
 With six members of the Board of Executive Directors, this corresponds to a 33.3 percentage of women.